zdanek/maverick/modules/network.md

 ```
 So from the above, the localconf parameter to set the AP psk would be:
 `"psk": "8097a204e44b0a740d5daad37d0e34ac16e4df353bc827dcd57d49b36d49740d"`

+### wpa_supplicant
+For cases where multiple wifi networks need to be configured, or other wpa-supplicant customisations, each managed wifi interface is automatically configured to use /etc/wpa_supplicant/wpa_supplicant.conf.
+A simple template is placed by Maverick if one doesn't already exist, but any changes thereafter are not touched or over-ridden by Maverick, so this file is safe to customise as you wish.

 ## Network Interfaces
 Any number of network interfaces can be defined in localconf, with a variety of parameters that change how each interface is configured.
 The chosen model is to specify the MAC address and an interface name for each interface, so they are easy to identify.
 For example, a simple wifi interface for normal connectivity might be defined: